yugabyte/yugabyte-db/docs/content/deploy/enterprise-edition/configure-cloud-providers.md

 If you are using AWS, you will also need to share your AWS Account ID with YugaByte Support so that we can make our YugaByte base AMI accessible to your account.
 You can find your AWS Account ID at the top of the [AWS My Account](https://console.aws.amazon.com/billing/home?#/account) page.

 {{< note title="Note" >}}
-You will need to agree to the AWS Marketplace Terms [here](https://aws.amazon.com/marketplace/pp/B00O7WM7QW) for Centos 7 before you can spin up YugaByte instances that are based on Centos 7.
+You will need to agree to the AWS Marketplace Terms [here](https://aws.amazon.com/marketplace/pp/B00O7WM7QW) for CentOS 7 before you can spin up YugaByte instances that are based on CentOS 7.
 {{< /note >}}

 ### Private cloud or on-premises data centers